arsamezzati/GUI-OOP/README.md

 ```java
 private EventInterface event;
 ```
+## More on Subtyping
+Subtyping is when a class can be treated as an instance of a parent class or interface, this will allow reusability and some unique functionalities. its a form of implementing Inclusion polymorphism and one of its uses with the help of inheritance. we used Subtyping in the examples above, and also in subclasses of Enemy, Items etc where one variable is set to hold a super type which will eventually take a subclass type and work perfectly fine.

 ### Overloading
 This type of polymorphism make it possible to have multiple of the same method which takes different amount or type of parameters.
 ```java